sumaiyalamia/Online-Restaurant-Reservation-and-Ordering-System/README.md

 # Online-Restaurant-Reservation-and-Ordering-System
-The languages used for this project are PHP, Javascript and MySQL.
+The languages used for this project are PHP, JavaScript and MySQL.
 The project has two panels: user and admin.

 User Panel: From the user panel, an individual can order food as well as reserve a table by filling out an online form.
 Table reservations can be done by filtering time, date, and number of people.